bocurmach/FlipsTUI/README.md

  - patching a default file or any other file if desired
  - move the patched files to a designated or momentarily picked folder
  - deleting of used patches/zip files with patches or archiving them to a designated folder
- - The patching will not be altered from the original.
+ - The acutal patching will be done by the code in the original repo, which stays untouched.
  - These functions in a Terminal User Interface (TUI) written in rust as this is the language that I want to learn currently.

 I am fairly new to github.
 This will be my biggest side project so far.
 I have yet to figure out, wether this being a fork is appropriate, or if importing is the way to go.